Elevation Matters, Plan Accordingly

 In general it’s always better to wait longer before going to altitude.
 The longer you wait the lower the likelihood of decompression illness.

 There is not good evidence or research for decompression dives so it’s recommended a diver take substantially longer than 18 hours before diving.
 So 24 hours is good but 36 or 48 or even 72 hours is even better!
-In general, the more time spent at depth and the deeper the dives, the longer a diver should wait before exceeding 2000 feet.
+In general, when it come to why you can’t fly after diving the more time spent at depth and the deeper the dives, the longer a diver should wait before exceeding 2000 feet.